 1) Don’t take short-cuts

-Legacy method of implementing security measures should be avoided at all cost when going passwordless.
-Organization rushing towards passwordless implementation, without propertesting and planning, should re-assess their execution strategy.
-Passwordless technology can feature several products which may be implemented at different time as necessary for different level of users.
+The legacy methods of implementing security measures should be avoided at all costs when going passwordless.
+Organizations rushing towards passwordless implementation, without proper testing and planning, should re-assess their execution strategy.
+Passwordless technology can feature several products which may be implemented at different times as necessary for different levels of users.
 Regardless of the problems that lie ahead, a company should always be ready and well prepared.